- MEET WITH YOUR ACCOUNTANT:

 12. HAVE A PLAN FOR NEXT YEAR:

 Create a plan for what can be done differently in the new year—Better bookkeeping, a strategic buying plan, whatever it is, decide what you want the year to look like, and set those goals in place.
+It is never to early to start planning ahead.
+The best planning is done in the official Boutique Boss Planner!

 Did you love the Boutique Owner’s End of the Year Checklist?